-To assist members of the public to participate in the decision-making process of the Shire, Public Question Time is available for a period of 15 minutes at the commencement of each meeting.
+To assist members of the public to participate in the decision making process of the Shire, Public Question Time is available for a period of 15 minutes at the commencement of each meeting.
 Members of the public with questions are asked to write down their question with their name and address, and to read their question aloud.
 The question does not need to be on a Shire form.
 It can be in the form of a letter or note, as long as it legibly shows your question and contact details.
 The questions are to be received by the Presiding Officer of the Shire of Exmouth.

-The question will either be responded to, taken on notice or not accepted by the Presiding Officer, usually the Shire President.
+The question will either be responded to, taken on notice or not accepted by the Presiding Officer, usually the President.

-If a question is taken on notice then it will be recorded, and a written response provided to the questioner by the CEO as soon as the meeting minutes are finalised, and a copy of the response included in the agenda of the next Ordinary meeting of Council.
+If a question is taken on notice then it will be recorded and a written response provided to the questioner by the CEO as soon as possible, and a copy of the response included in the agenda of the next meeting of the Council.

-If possible, please email your question through to info@exmouth.wa.gov.au or submit it electronically via Online Form - Public Question Time before the meeting.
+If possible, please email your question through to es@exmouth.wa.gov.au or records@exmouth.wa.gov.au before the meeting.
 Your question may not be answered if you do not attend the Council Meeting.